Ocular squamous cell carcinoma can develop in several areas, such as the lower eyelid.

 Labelle says some breeds seem more predisposed to developing SCC than others, including Haflingers and some draft breeds.
 Appaloosas and Paint horses also are prone to SCC, but primarily because of the nonpigmented skin around their eyes.

-Mary Lassaline Utter, DVM, PhD, Dipl.
-ACVO, assistant professor of ophthalmology at the University of Pennsylvania's New Bolton Center, is conducting research with Rebecca Bellone, PhD, associate professor of biology at the University of Tampa, to investigate Haflingers' genetic tendency toward SCC.
+Mary Lassaline, DVM, PhD, MA, Dipl.
+ACVO, an equine ophthalmology specialist at the University of California, Davis, Veterinary Teaching Hospital, conducted research to investigate Haflingers' genetic tendency toward SCC.
 "This breed appears to be overrepresented among horses with limbal SCC, and they are often diagnosed with SCC at a younger age than other breeds," Utter says.
-"Affected Haflingers are closely related, suggesting a possible heritable basis for this type of SCC.
-Our research is currently investigating the association of candidate genes with disease status, which may help clarify both the genetics and the pathophysiology of limbal SCC."
+"Affected Haflingers are closely related, suggesting a possible heritable basis for this type of SCC."

 Labelle cites another recent study suggesting that equine papillomavirus might contribute to SCC development.
 "Infection with this virus may be why some lesions develop," she says.
 "There is convincing evidence that SCC in other locations, particularly the penis, may be due to equine papillomavirus, but we are not yet sure if this is also the case in lesions of the eye."